024 7668 6690

 While we still need to watch the acidic content of foods, these fruits are high in vitamin C, which is needed to produce collagen that is essential to good gum health.
 Strawberries also contain malic acid, which can help to naturally whiten the teeth.

-Drink lots of water, brush twice a day and choose foods that bring added benefits to your teeth instead of sugary snack to keep your dental health in top condition.
+There are lots of simple changes you can make to help care for your teeth.
+Drink lots of water, brush twice a day, and choose foods that bring added benefits to your teeth.
+These simple steps, along with regular trips to the dentist, will help to keep your dental health in top condition.

 Call us now to make an appointment